ncabete/Tracearr/README.md

 **Real-Time Alerts** — Discord webhooks and custom notifications fire instantly when rules trigger.
 No waiting for daily reports.

 **Stream Map** — Visualize where your streams originate on an interactive world map.
-See the problem at a glance.
+Filter by user, server, or time period to zero in on suspicious patterns.

 **Trust Scores** — Users earn (or lose) trust based on their behavior.
 Violations drop scores automatically.

 **Multi-Server** — Connect Plex and Jellyfin instances to the same dashboard.
 Manage everything in one place.

+**Tautulli Import** — Already using Tautulli?
+Import your watch history so you don't start from scratch.

 ## What It Doesn't Do (Yet)